Where Do I Even Start?

 The typical 120-day deadline may have passed, but your concerns about fraud or mismanagement could still matter.

-Based on your answers, it’s been more than 120 days since you received formal notice — which usually means the window to directly contest the trust or will on grounds like undue influence or lack of capacity has closed.
+Based on your answers, it’s been more than 120 days since you received formal notice, which usually means the window to directly contest the trust or will on grounds like undue influence or lack of capacity has closed.

-It’s important now to gather your documents, write down everything you know (including dates when you first noticed problems), and get organized.
+If you choose to explore this further, it can be helpful to gather your documents, write down everything you know (including dates when you first noticed problems), and get organized.
 At the end of this quiz, download your free Evidence Checklist to start pulling everything together.
 You’ll also find a link to a short mini-course that explains how statutes, standing, and different legal grounds work — so you can make the most informed decisions.

 👉 To better understand what probate courts handle — and whether your situation fits — take my free course on Probate Court, Standing, and the Statute of Limitations.
 It will give you the foundation to know what’s possible, and what steps to consider next.
 Start Your Free Course HERE.